 About 80% of the global ocean floor is still completely unknown or has not been measured in a modern way.
-Now international maritime and scientific communities are gathering to map the entire seabed of the Earth by 2030.
+Now the international maritime and scientific communities are grouping together to map the entire seabed of the Earth by 2030.

 Ocean Infinity, one of the exploration companies belonging to this community, has unveiled its operational fleet of robot ships.
 No human will be inside or outside this special fleet, which in a fit of bellicose optimism has been renamed "Armada".

 The GEBCO Seabed 2030 project was created to try to bridge the data gap on the Earth's seabed once and for all.
 He shared the different ways he plans to do it.
 One of these involves new technologies such as Ocean Infinity's fleet of ocean-going robot ships.
 The automatic boats have already been committed for commercial purposes e logistics.